luxonis/depthai-docs-website/source/pages/faq.rst

 Thanks to `Connor Christie <https://github.com/ConnorChristie>`__ for his help building this setup!

+And note that we now have a specific ARMv6 (Pi Zero) specific build of DepthAI.

 How Much Power Does the DepthAI Raspberry Pi CME Consume?
 #########################################################